WilfriedMercier/StageM2/README.md

 ### Creating symbolic links

-For later analysis purposes, it can be useful to have all the .fits files from the data folder within the MUSE ouput folder where the cleaned maps and the model will be saved.
+For later analysis purposes, it can be useful to have all the *.fits* files from the data folder within the MUSE ouput folder where the cleaned maps and the model will be saved.

-To automatically create symbolic links between the MUSE ouput folder and the .fits files in the data folder, use
+To automatically create symbolic links between the MUSE ouput folder and the *.fits* files in the data folder, use

 ```console
 wilfried:~/ST2$ ./createSymLinks_to_ouputfolders
 ```

-__Note__ : this program only works with the default folder structure (i.e. input data in the corresponding data/CGr* folders, outputs files in the outputs/MUSE/CGr* folders, etc.
+__Note__ : this program only works with the default folder structure (i.e. input data in the corresponding data/CGr* folders, outputs files in the outputs/MUSE/CGr* folders.

 ## Cleaning galaxies